Data Science (2022 - 2024)

 Provides data science students with an opportunity to apply the knowledge gained in their coursework to practical problems in industry.
 This course is for majors and minors only and is graded on a Pass/Fail basis.

 Advanced Topics in Data Science

-DS-UA 301 Prerequisite: Introduction to Data Science (DS-UA 112) and Probability and Statistics (MATH-UA 235), or permission of the program.
+DS-UA 301 Prerequisites: Introduction to Data Science (DS-UA 112) and completion of the probability and/or statistics requirement, or permission of the program.
 May be repeated three times (taken four times) for credit as topics and content change; students are not permitted to register for more than two distinct lectures (and their attached laboratories) in one term.
 Lecture and laboratory.
-Offered every semester.
+Offered every spring.
 4 points.

-Advanced Topics in Data Science exposes students to two specialized topics within Data Science: Examples of topics include time series, deep learning, natural language processing, reinforcement learning, and other advanced machine learning topics.
-Students will learn the theoretical underpinnings of advanced data science techniques, as well as engage in hands-on activities to build a practical toolkit.
+Time series, deep learning, natural language processing, reinforcement learning, and other advanced machine learning topics.
+Provides the theoretical underpinnings of advanced data science techniques, as well as hands-on activities to build a practical toolkit.

 For descriptions and scheduling of, and prerequisites for, courses outside of DS-UA (such as computer science and mathematics), please consult the relevant departmental sections of this Bulletin.